 HOW MUCH DID IT COST TO PRODUCE “DAWN OF THUNDER”?

-A project like DAWN OF THUNDER would usually be EXPENSIVE, specifically ranging in 10s of thousands of dollars .
+A short film project like DAWN OF THUNDER would usually be EXPENSIVE.
 But since it was an internal passion project, we had the talent and resources to pull it off at no cost to us except for power generation.
 We backed a kickstarter project 2 years ago and got our first motion capture suit.
 Software licences and tech support also came free from companies that believed in what we were trying to do.
 The level of collaboration and support we got from friends, benefactors and tech companies were on a scale that we never expected and simply overwhelmed us.
-So Dawn of thunder which would usually have costed SEVERAL THOUSANDS OF DOLLARS to produce, ended up costing us just $400.

 Massively positive.
 We have had people from all over the world loving the short film we recently put out.
 Even though the Animated short film was in yoruba, it didn’t seem to matter to anyone.
 We realized quickly that it was bigger than tribe, bigger than race…the world has subconsciously been yearning for African content that was true to the source but still delivered on the entertainment.
 Dawn of thunder was an experiment to see if the World and Nigerians were ready to indigenous animated content created by Nigerians.
 As an experiment it was a huge success and a strong indicator to forge ahead.